BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 I've been chasing new albums again, and found a few more of interest!

-- [The Outsider] by Old Sorcery
-- [Home] by Vesseles
-- [Heritage] by Structure
-- [Elevation] by Enshine
 - [The Regeneration Itinerary] by ...And Oceans.
 Such a fun album.
 I really liked [The Terminal Filter].
-- The [Cairn OST] by Marting Stig Andersen, Gildaa, and The Toxic Avenger.
+- The [Cairn OST] by Martin Stig Andersen, Gildaa, and The Toxic Avenger.
 This is the OST for the awesome game [Cairn] from the Game Bakers.
 I've just started playing Cairn, and I'm utterly terrible at it.
-The soundtack is really quite lovely.
+The soundtrack is really quite lovely.
+- [The Outsider] by Old Sorcery
+- [Home] by Vesseles
+- [Heritage] by Structure
+- [Elevation] by Enshine

 [The Outsider]: https://oldsorcery.bandcamp.com/album/the-outsider
 [Home]: https://vesseles.bandcamp.com/album/home